CyberLens/Discovery/README.md

 You will find some example graphs in the `sample` folder.

 \- _Note in performance_.
 If you render a graph with more than a thousand nodes, depending on your hardware, you might detect some performance issues.
-The reason is that the default label rendering of nodes and edges in ASTo is quite expensive.
+The reason is that the default label rendering of nodes and edges in DiscØvery is quite expensive.
 Rendering label on nodes and edges along with directional arrows is CPU expensive.
 To improve performance, you can hide the labels and the directional arrows by pressing the `label` button.

 You can find more information about Cytoscape's performance optimizations in this [link](http://js.cytoscape.org/#performance).